 The Burnell Chair will play a crucial role in teaching and research at Cornell while spurring breakthroughs to benefit communities far and wide, according to Deborah Estrin, the founder of the Health Tech hub in the Jacobs Technion-Cornell Institute, and the associate dean and Robert V. Tishman ’37 Professor at Cornell Tech.

 “The healthcare world is looking for technology to spark innovation in the industry, and to make healthcare more effective, accessible, and affordable for all.
-Cornell Tech’s Health Tech program was launched just a few years ago, and we are already making strides with groundbreaking faculty research, student startups, and industry collaborations,” she said.
+At Cornell Tech, the Jacobs Institute’s Health Tech program was launched just a few years ago, and we are already making strides with groundbreaking faculty research, student startups, and industry collaborations,” she said.
 “The new chair will help us attract world-class scholars, committed to visionary, tech-driven improvements in healthcare and wellness.”

 Dan Huttenlocher, the vice provost and the Jack and Rilla Neafsey Dean of Cornell Tech, added: “Using digital technology to help improve health and wellness is central to Cornell Tech’s academic and research mission, and a key element of our drive to develop pioneering leaders and technologies for the digital age.
 We’re thrilled to announce the new Roger and Joelle Burnell Chair in Integrated Health and Technology, helping us to drive innovation in the area of bioscience with collaborative research and teaching.”